Li Qiang: Early career

-According to Guangming Daily in 2015, during his tenure in Zhejiang Li told a professor at the Zhejiang University that the province's local government needed an "independent think-tank like the RAND Corporation" to evaluate its performance, saying that it was "very difficult" for official organizations and officials to give objective analysis and criticize their superiors.
+According to Guangming Daily in 2015, during his tenure in Zhejiang Li told a professor at Zhejiang University that the province's local government needed an "independent think-tank like the RAND Corporation" to evaluate its performance, saying that it was "very difficult" for official organizations and officials to give objective analysis and criticize their superiors.
 This led the professor to establish a non-governmental group of experts in 2009, with Li as its honorary director.
+In February 2011, he became the Political and Legal Affairs Secretary of Zhejiang province, and several months later was made deputy party secretary.

+Local tenures

+Zhejiang (2012–2016)

-After the 18th CCP National Congress, he became an alternate member of the CCP Central Committee.
-On December 21, 2012, he became the acting governor of Zhejiang, succeeding Xia Baolong who was promoted to the provincial party secretary, and was officially elected as governor on January 30, 2013.
-He served as governor until July 4, 2016.
+After the 18th CCP National Congress, he became an alternate of the CCP Central Committee.
+On December 21, 2012, he became the acting governor of Zhejiang, succeeding Xia Baolong who was promoted to the provincial party secretary, and was officially elected as governor by the Zhejiang Provincial People's Congress on January 30, 2013.
 During his tenure in Zhejiang, he asked the non-governmental group of experts to write reports on his performance that "tell the truth", and later paid them a visit for a face-to-face feedback after feeling their first reports weren't critical enough.
+Li also pursued reforms to the administrative review and approval system in Zhejiang.

 In 2014, when Zhejiang was preparing to hold an international internet conference, Li proposed that the host city turn into a pilot zone for unblocking China's strict internet controls for Western firms, an idea that was ultimately not approved by the central leadership.
-He also started a project to create small towns that have a pro-business climate and good physical environments, a project endorsed and spread to rest of China by Xi.
-The Economist reported in 2023 that "many such towns became speculative hotspots for housing developers".
+He also started a project to create "characteristic towns", small towns focused on one type of business that have a pro-business climate and good physical environments.
+These included "Dream Town" for tech entrepreneurs and "Chocolate Town" for chocolate producers, both located in Zhejiang.
+This project was endorsed and spread to rest of China by Xi.
+The Economist reported in 2023 that "many such towns became speculative hotspots for housing developers, and the kinds of businesses they were supposed to cultivate sometimes failed to take off".

-Jiangsu
+Jiangsu (2016–2017)

-In 2015, Li accompanied CCP leader Xi Jinping on a state visit to the United States.
-On June 30, 2016, Li was named party secretary of Jiangsu province.
+On June 30, 2016, Li was named party secretary of Jiangsu.
+He was removed as Zhejiang governor on July 4, 2016, when he was succeeded by Che Jun.
 He served for 15 months, becoming the shortest serving Jiangsu party secretary in the history of the People's Republic.
+In his first month, Li conducted 12 field surveys, covering northern, central, and southern Jiangsu.
 During his tenure, he arranged meetings with business officials such as Jack Ma of Alibaba Group to encourage investments.